Top social media scams: 9 Facebook scams to avoid

 7. Facebook quiz scams

-Quizzes can be a lot of fun on Facebook – but think twice about the questions you’re being asked and the answers you’re giving.
-Because if those quizzes are asking for sensitive information – for example, your mother’s maiden name, the name of your first pet, or your favourite cooking ingredient – you might be handing over your own Facebook password recovery questions.
+Quizzes can be fun, but be cautious about the questions and answers.
+If quizzes ask for sensitive information like your mother's maiden name, first pet's name, or favorite cooking ingredient, you might be handing over your Facebook password recovery answers.

 8. Celebrity endorsement scams

-Cyber crooks have used a number of high-profile personalities to endorse phony investment opportunities – which, of course, are scams.
-David Koch is one who’s been famously vocal about the lack of action Facebook has taken after his image and name has been used to endorse such scams.
-Around 60% of scam losses involve fraudulent investments – so if a celebrity is endorsing something on Facebook, it’s probably best to scroll right on by.
+Cybercriminals use high-profile personalities to endorse fake investment opportunities.
+David Koch has been vocal about the lack of action Facebook has taken after his image was used in such scams.
+Around 60% of scam losses involve fraudulent investments, so if a celebrity endorses something on Facebook, it's best to ignore it.

 9. Romance scams